Skip to content

 cd /opt/oneclickvirt/web/

 Use nginx or caddy to establish a static website with this path.
-Whether to bind a domain name is your choice.
+Whether you need to bind a domain name is your choice

-After deploying the static files, you need to reverse proxy the backend address for frontend use.
-Here's a specific example using OpenResty:
+After the static files are deployed, you need to reverse proxy the backend address for frontend use.
+Here is a specific example using OpenResty:

-You need to reverse proxy the path /api to the backend address http://127.0.0.1:8888.
-If you're using 1panel, you only need to fill in these fields, and the default backend domain uses the default $host without modification.
+You need to reverse proxy the path /api to the backend http://127.0.0.1:8888 address.
+If you are using 1panel, you only need to fill in these, and the default backend domain name uses the default $host without modification.

-If you're using nginx or caddy, please refer to the proxy source code below and modify it for your own proxy setup:
+If you are using nginx or caddy, please refer to the proxy source code below and modify it yourself for proxying

 shell